na-na-hi/renget/archive/vp-plays.md

 https://arch.b4k.co/vp/thread/53085873/ 6 it's still over

 ##Pokemon Wack (dreepy solorun)
-!!! warning Status: on hiatus (got stuck on rubber gym, burnt out)
+!!! danger Status: it's over (got stuck on rubber gym, burnt out, by the time I became stubborn enough to return to wack I realized the spreadsheet row used for fight level tracking was wiped)
     This is self explanatory, I just felt like doing a solorun with the mascot of the first Wack playthrough, Dragapult to a lesser extent, this is also for filling out someone's solorun info spreadsheet from the wackcord, which I am not linking because I don't think posting that invite on a shithole board like /vp/ would be a good idea also, due to a clerical mistake, the spreadsheet row I was using to keep track of levels fights were beaten at got wiped. oops.